pcanz/grammar-parser/README.md

     None

-The `grammar-parser.js` file is complete and self-contained, it has no external dependencies, and it exports a single function.
+The `grit-parser.js` file is complete and self-contained, it has no external dependencies, and it exports a single function.

+##  Other Usage

+Take a copy of the file: `grit-parser.js`

+- Browser: load the `grit-parser.js` file.
+- Node.js: require("./grit-parser.js");

 ##  Documentation

 Introduction: https://pcanz.github.io/grammar-parser/introduction.md.html

-Documentation is in the `docs` folder, see: https://pcanz.github.io/grammar-parser/
+Source code & documentation, see: https://github.com/pcanz/grammar-parser/